vinhub/human-manual/vault/00 - Start Here/README.md

 # The Human Manual

-**Working subtitle:** An Engineer's Manual for Thinking and Living
+**Subtitle:** A Science-informed, Rigorously Designed Approach for Thinking and Living

 ## Purpose

-A science-informed, reason-first curriculum for understanding reality, understanding ourselves, thinking clearly, navigating society, and living a meaningful life.
+An evidence- and reason-first curriculum for understanding reality, understanding ourselves, thinking clearly, navigating society, and living a meaningful life.

 The project is designed as a **knowledge system first** and a book second.
 Each concept should stand alone, connect to other concepts, and be reusable across: